FIWARE-Ops/docs.TourGuide/docs/iot-agents/introduction.md

 **FIWARE IoT Device Management GE architecture**

--   **Orion ContextBroker:** That remains as the main front-end for developers.
+-   **Orion ContextBroker:** That remains as the main frontend for developers.
     Developers access IoT data as attributes of entities representing devices and Developers may also send commands to devices by updating command-related attributes, providing they have access rights for that operation.
 You can